-On this page, we’ll be looking at rainforest layers.
-You’ll find out exactly what the layers of the rainforest are, and learn about the animals and plants that live in each of them.
+On this page we’ll be looking at rainforest layers.
+You’ll find out what the different layers of the rainforest are, and meet the animals and plants found in each of them.

 - This page is part of our Rainforest Series.